php-pds/skeleton/README.md

 ### LICENSE

-If the package provides a file with licensing information, it MUST be named `LICENSE`.
+If the package provides a root-level file with licensing information, it MUST be named `LICENSE`.

 It MAY have a lowercase filename extension indicating the file format.